 The signature visual is the cluster of raised nest viewing platforms and treehouse-style rooms dotted through the jungle plot.
 The architecture is not by a named studio with Dezeen coverage, but the palm, wood, and raised-deck language reads clearly in photos, which is how the property has climbed to 25,000 followers on Instagram without much press help.

 The property sits about five minutes from the beach road and is currently selling its final five villas as residences, which tells you the owners are building for the long haul.
 Booking.com scores it 8.7 over 426 reviews, and the wedding calendar runs up to 120 guests.
-The tier is Moderate, which means rooms are findable on short notice outside peak weeks, but peak weeks and wedding buyouts tighten supply faster than the headline numbers suggest.
+Rooms are findable on short notice outside peak weeks, but peak weeks and wedding buyouts tighten supply faster than the headline numbers suggest.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.